aspose-words/Aspose.Words-API-References/english/net/aspose.words/comment/removeallreplies/_index.md

 linktitle: RemoveAllReplies
 articleTitle: RemoveAllReplies
 second_title: Aspose.Words for .NET
-description: Comment RemoveAllReplies method.
-Removes all replies to this comment in C#.
+description: Effortlessly clear all replies to your comment with the RemoveAllReplies method, ensuring a clutter-free discussion and enhanced user experience.
 type: docs
 weight: 170
 url: /net/aspose.words/comment/removeallreplies/